Ahmadalhindi/travel-and-explore/README.md

 - I faced many bugs, inconvenient notifications and heavy loading using codeanywhere.

 - when I tried to log in at codeanywhere using my email address or github account it shows that Subscription expired.
-So instead, I used the link from Code institute.
+But instead, I used the link from Code institute.

 ### Validator Testing